Zigbee: Main components

 The ZDO (Zigbee device object), a protocol in the Zigbee protocol stack, is responsible for overall device management, security keys, and policies.
-It is responsible for defining the role of a device as either coordinator or end device, as mentioned above, but also for the discovery of new devices on the network and the identification of their offered services.
+It is responsible for defining the role of a device as either a coordinator or an end device, as mentioned above, but also for the discovery of new devices on the network and the identification of their offered services.
 It may then go on to establish secure links with external devices and reply to binding requests accordingly.

-The application support sublayer (APS) is the other main standard component of the stack, and as such it offers a well-defined interface and control services.
-It works as a bridge between the network layer and the other elements of the application layer: it keeps up-to-date binding tables in the form of a database, which can be used to find appropriate devices depending on the services that are needed and those the different devices offer.
+The application support sublayer (APS) is the other main standard component of the stack, and as such, it offers a well-defined interface and control services.
+It works as a bridge between the network layer and the other elements of the application layer: it keeps up-to-date binding tables in the form of a database, which can be used to find appropriate devices depending on the services that are needed and those that the different devices offer.
 As the union between both specified layers, it also routes messages across the layers of the protocol stack.